Skip to main content

 Parsing API Response using filters

-Let's look at some of the different types of API responses and how to create a picker based on that using the arraySelector, valueSelector and labelSelector filters.
+Let's look at some different types of API responses and how to create a picker based on that using the arraySelector, valueSelector and labelSelector filters.

 Case 1: The response is an array